Originally published: 31.MAY.2018

 Any standard condom wrapper has serrated edges to make it easier to open, so use that.
 It’s a two-handed – zero-toothed – operation.

-Putting The Condom On Incorrectly
+Putting the Condom on Incorrectly

 Too tight: The end of the condom needs a bit of space for semen to go.
-Up to 45.7% of people make this mistake.

-Air left at the tip: Leaving air bubbles at the tip of the condom can cause it to burst during intercourse.
+The air left at the tip: Leaving air bubbles at the tip of the condom can cause it to burst during intercourse.
 If the condom does not have a reservoir tip, pinch the tip enough to leave a half-inch space for semen to collect.